Greece › Crete › When To Go

 Maria

 Yes, bus is cheap and easy.
 There’s a bus from the airport to the bus station in Heraklion.
-For there catch a different bus to Chania.
+From there catch a different bus to Chania.
 It will take about 3 hours to get from the Heraklion airport to Chania.

 Dear Dave,